project-sunbird/sunbird.org-docs/developer-docs/server-installation/prerequisites.md

 Before you start the installation process, ensure that you have the required infrastructure mentioned below.
 It is the bare minimum for a full fledged Sunbird setup.
 Every component in Sunbird can scale horizontally / vertically by adding additional resources.

+> Note: If you're using azure as your cloud provider, you can use the [ansible script](https://github.com/project-sunbird/sunbird-devops/blob/release-3.9.0/deploy/azure-provision.yaml) to create required infrastructure.

 |Application|  Server           |Count|
 |-----------|-------------------|-----|
 |Jenkins    | 4core 16G 250G HDD | 1 |